itoyjakra/ec2_autostop/README.md

 5. **Configure Variables**

-   Set the required variables in the `variables.tf` file.
-The required variables are:
+   Set the required variables in the `terraform.tfvars` file.
+The available variables are:

    - `instance_id`: The ID of the EC2 instance to monitor.
-   - `cpu_utilization_period`: The period in seconds over which the specified statistic is applied.
+   - `cpu_utilization_period`: The period in seconds over which the specified statistic is applied (default: 300 seconds).
-   - `cpu_utilization_threshold`: The value against which the specified statistic is compared.
+   - `cpu_utilization_threshold`: CPU threshold as decimal (e.g., 0.1 = 10%).
    - `cpu_utilization_evaluation_periods`: The number of periods over which data is compared to the specified threshold.
+   - `network_in_threshold`: NetworkIn threshold in bytes per period (default: 1000 bytes).
+   - `network_packets_threshold`: NetworkPacketsIn threshold per period (default: 15 packets).

    Example of setting variables through the command line: